BDC Hamburger Icon

 Step 5: Monitor and modify benefits as needed.

-Review your employee benefits package at least once a year.
+Review your employee benefits package at least once yearly.
 Tracking participation to see which benefits are being utilized can be a great way to see your team’s most valuable benefits.
 You can also survey employees to see if they’d like any other benefits.
-As your company grows and your employees’ needs evolve, it’s crucial to modify your benefits plan to match such changes.
+As your company grows and your employees’ needs evolve, modifying your benefits plan to match such changes is crucial.

 author image